jokereactive/jokereactive/_work/ibm_research.md

 covercaption: Collaborative AI Group, IBM India Research Laboratory
 ---

- - I held the position of <a href="http://researcher.watson.ibm.com/researcher/view.php?person=in-sarahuja">Research Software Engineer</a> at <a href="http://research.ibm.com/">IBM Research</a>,
+I held the position of <a href="http://researcher.watson.ibm.com/researcher/view.php?person=in-sarahuja">Research Software Engineer</a> at <a href="http://research.ibm.com/">IBM Research</a>,
 working in the <a href="http://researcher.watson.ibm.com/researcher/view_group.php?id=7806">Collaborative Cognition</a> (earlier Analytics and Optimization) group at the Delhi office under <a href="http://researcher.watson.ibm.com/researcher/view.php?person=in-gyana.parija">Dr. Gyana Parija</a>.

- - My job role included designing and building the machine learning component for the cognitive platform <a href="https://www.ibm.com/talent-management/hr-solutions/recruiting-software">IBM Watson Recruitment</a>.
+ - Spearheaded the design of the Apache Spark based machine learning component for the cognitive platform <a href="https://www.ibm.com/talent-management/hr-solutions/recruiting-software">IBM Watson Recruitment</a> - an AI powered job application tracking and candidate matching system.
- - I also explored the idea of decentralized collective intelligence in the recruitment domain through cognitive agent modeling of stakeholders to accomodate their diverse definitions of a successful candidate.
- - I worked on developing this framework for cognitive software agents to engage in a sequential game for <a href="http://researcher.watson.ibm.com/researcher/view_group_subpage.php?id=7807">Collaborative Decision Making</a>, and eventually reach a consensus on an adoptable list of candidates through rank aggregation.
- - In this line of research my team and I maintained a strong focus on creating collaborative autonomous agents that exhibited 2 specific behaviours: (1) conducting privacy-preserved knowledge sharing and (2) modelling other participating agents intent and behaviours into the decision making.
+ - Collaborated with 3 remote teams and wrote the complete software stack for real-time resume processing, cloud data management, model training and model deployment.
+Read more about it <a href="https://sarthakahuja.org/projects/iwr/">here</a>.
+ - Introduced a document matching algorithm that used domain-specific hierarchical representations to out-perform LDA/Doc2Vec baselines on our proprietary datasets.
+Work published at ESWC 2018 and ICSOC 2017 alongside 1 filed patent.
+ - Developed a dynamic particle allocation method for resource efficient modeling of nested belief states of agents participating in a public goods game.
+ - Achieved an early stage improvement of 16% in the running mean-square error in simulated games.
+Presented the research work at AAMAS 2019 and filed one patent.
+Read more about it <a href="https://sarthakahuja.org/projects/cc/">here</a>.